Vonng/pigsty/docs/c-service.md

 * One more hop

-* Client IP address is lost, some HBA policies can not take effect properly
+* A client's IP address is lost, some HBA policies can not take effect properly

-* **Haproxy itself is highly available through idempotent copy, DNS polling and client reconnection**
+* **Haproxy itself is highly available through idempotent copy, DNS polling, and client reconnection**.

   DNS should have a polling mechanism, clients should use long connections, and there should be a retry mechanism for failing to build a connection.
 This is so that a single Haproxy failure can automatically drift to other Haproxy instances in the cluster.
 If this is not possible, consider using **Access Scenario 2**, which uses L2/L4 VIPs to ensure Haproxy high availability.